Greenplum Database Data Types

 |txid_snapshot||user-level transaction ID snapshot|

-Four data types of special interest are anyelement, anyarray, anynonarray, and anyenum, which are collectively called polymorphic types.
+Four pseudo-types types of special interest are anyelement, anyarray, anynonarray, and anyenum, which are collectively called polymorphic types.
 Any function declared using these types is said to be a polymorphic function.
-A polymorphic function can operate on many different data types, with the specific data type(s) being determined by the data types actually passed to it at runtime.
+A polymorphic function can operate on many different data types, with the specific data types being determined by the data types actually passed to it at runtime.

 Polymorphic arguments and results are tied to each other and are resolved to a specific data type when a query calling a polymorphic function is parsed.
 Each position (either argument or return value) declared as anyelement is allowed to have any specific actual data type, but in any given call they must all be the same actual type.
 Each position declared as anyarray can have any array data type, but similarly they must all be the same type.
 If there are positions declared anyarray and others declared anyelement, the actual array type in the anyarray positions must be an array whose elements are the same type appearing in the anyelement positions. anynonarray is treated exactly the same as anyelement, but adds the additional constraint that the actual type must not be an array type. anyenum is treated exactly the same as anyelement, but adds the additional constraint that the actual type must be an enum type.

 When more than one argument position is declared with a polymorphic type, the net effect is that only certain combinations of actual argument types are allowed.
-For example, a function declared as equal(anyelement, anyelement) will take any two input values, so long as they are of the same data type.
+For example, a function declared as equal(anyelement, anyelement) takes any two input values, so long as they are of the same data type.

 Note that anynonarray and anyenum do not represent separate type variables; they are the same type as anyelement, just with an additional constraint.
-For example, declaring a function as f(anyelement, anyenum) is equivalent to declaring it as f(anyenum, anyenum): both actual arguments have to be the same enum type.
+For example, declaring a function as myfunc(anyelement, anyenum) is equivalent to declaring it as myfunc(anyenum, anyenum): both actual arguments must be the same enum type.